SkyFlame00/frankenstein/README.md

 ### How to configure World Editor

 World Editor is being created with Qt 5.15, so you need to install and properly configure it in Visual Studio (see Qt Visual Studio Add-in).
 You also need to adjust paths for additional include and library directories to reflect your file system structure.

+### Give it a try without compiling

+Download the latest binaries in the release section and run `WorldEditor.exe`.

 ### World Editor features